tobiaszwingmann/chatgpt-for-data-analytics/Day 1/readme.md

 Day 1 focuses on ChatGPT use cases for data analytics that can be conducted inside the ChatGPT web interface - no technical knowledge required!

+The whole day will cover this case study: [Power Pedal Case Study Description](https://github.com/tobiaszwingmann/chatgpt-for-data-analytics/blob/main/Day%201/Case%20Study_%20Pedal%20Power%20Inc.pdf)

 To get similar results like me, be sure to update your [ChatGPT custom instructions](https://github.com/tobiaszwingmann/chatgpt-for-data-analytics/blob/main/Day%201/custom_instructions.md)!

-The whole day will cover this case study: [Power Pedal Case Study Description](#)

 **BIG WARNING!** None of these use cases will always give 100% accurate results.
 In fact, for some use cases, a 100% accurate result doesn't even exist.
 That's why we call these scenarios **Augmented AI Use Cases**.
 AI helps you, but you have to make the final decision.
 We'll talk more about this in the course.